ajayeeralla/BSM/README.md

 ## Basic Syntactic Mutation

 Basic Syntactic Mutation (BSM) is a mutation based unification algorithm for the theories that are saturated by paramodulation.
-The algorithm has been introduced by Christopher Lynch *et al.* in "[Basic Syntactic Mutation]"(http://people.clarkson.edu/~clynch/PAPERS/bsm.ps).
+The algorithm has been introduced by Christopher Lynch *et al.* in the paper [Basic Syntactic Mutation](http://people.clarkson.edu/~clynch/PAPERS/bsm.ps).

-In order to solve an unification problem in the theories that are both convergent and forward closed, we propose a new and simplified mutation based unification algorithm which we call it as **BSM'**.
+Inspired by the above work, we propose a new and simplified mutation-based unification algorithm for solving a unification problem modulo the theories that are both convergent and forward closed.
+We call the algorithm as **BSM'**.
 The BSM' procedure consists of inference rules such as **Coalesce**, **Split**, **Imit**, **MuConflict**, and **ImitCycle**.
+The inference procedure prioritize the rules as follows: *Coalesce*, *Split*, and then applies the rules *Imit*, *MuConflict*, and *ImitCycle* in a non-deterministic way.
 We have implemented the procedure in [Maude](http://maude.cs.illinois.edu/), a high performance reflective language.

 For more details about the BSM' procedure, please see the following paper.
 * Ajay K. Eeralla, Serdar Erbatur, Andrew M. Marshall, Christophe Ringeissen.
-[Unification in Non-Disjoint Combinations with Forward-Closed Theories (extended verison)](http://members.loria.fr/CRingeissen/files/papers/combi-fc.pdf).
+[Unification in Non-Disjoint Combinations with Forward-Closed Theories (extended version)](http://members.loria.fr/CRingeissen/files/papers/combi-fc.pdf).

 ## Prerequisites